Which animal poses the biggest threat to humans? Bears, maybe? Or sharks?

 Attempts to reduce accidents with those familiar yellow-and-black "Deer Crossing" road signs have been as ineffective as the deer whistles that some people have taken to mounting on their cars.

 "What do you do with a sign that says 'Watch out for deer next 34 miles'?
 You forget about it 100 yards later," says Huijser.
 "Same with whistles.
 There is no evidence that they work, but people like them because they're inexpensive, and it seems like they're doing something."

-Of the more than 40 mitigation measures Huijser has studied to curb deer-vehicle collisions, he says only two can make a dent in the annual costs and the human suffering that go along with them.
+Of the more than 40 mitigation measures Huijser has studied to curb deer-vehicle collisions, he says only two can help to reduce the annual costs and human suffering.

-Huijser says auto insurance companies could save money and lives by forming an alliance that would partner with local governments to implement these two mitigation strategies where deer crashes are most prevalent.
+Huijser says auto insurance companies could save money and lives by working with local governments to implement these two mitigation strategies where deer crashes are most prevalent.

 "You have three arguments pleading for implementation measures: human safety, nature conservation, and the cold, hard dollar," he says.
 "It's actually costing more money to do nothing."